zan4yov/dimdim-sum/README.md

 ### Final Deliverable

 Return **one Markdown response** that includes: sections 1–13 in order, the **complete file tree**, and **full code for every file**.
 The code should be valid, runnable, and produce a **static build** ready for hosting without extra setup.

+## NOTE‼️‼️
+For mobile device don't forget to use desktop site mode